aerospike/aerospike-vector-search-examples/kubernetes/README.md

-# Aerospike, Proximus, and Monitoring Deployment on GKE (Google Kubernetes Engine)
+# Aerospike Vector Search, and Monitoring Deployment on GKE (Google Kubernetes Engine)

-Use the scripts and manifests in this directory deploy Aerospike, Proximus, and monitoring tools on Google Kubernetes Engine (GKE).
+Use the scripts and manifests in this directory deploy Aerospike Vector Search, and monitoring tools on Google Kubernetes Engine (GKE).

 ## Prerequisites